bolanebyla/bolanebyla/README.md

 I am glad to welcome you to my profile

 ### Education 🎓

-- **2018-2022** Bachelor of Information Security, Federal State Budget Educational Institution of Higher Education «Irkutsk National Research Technical University» (INRTU)
+- **2018 - 2022** - Bachelor of Information Security, Federal State Budget Educational Institution of Higher Education «Irkutsk National Research Technical University» (INRTU)
+- **March 2021 - June 2021** - The first stage of the educational project "IT academy" from En+ Group, RUSAL and INRTU

 ### Work Experience 💻